kramg/rpi-fruitbox/README.md

 # rpi-fruitbox

+# Branch: 27-designate-sound-device

+This branch is focused on attempting to allow different sound devices to be used for music and sound effects.

 Raspberry Pi fruitbox

 fruitbox is a customisable MP3 player for the Raspberry Pi, allowing the user to create the look and feel of classic jukeboxes.